 The buffet spread was incredible.
 The cheese and nut plates were everywhere.
 The bar, well stocked with all the necessary ingredients to make one last end-of-year toast to good health.
 Fortunately I chose to overeat from the healthy options, filling (and refilling) my plate with delicious grass-fed beef tenderloin, roasted Brussel sprouts, and the biggest, juiciest shrimp that I’d ever had.
 But I could not stop at one, or three, or five.
 When the time came for the countdown, I was stuffed, so much so that it made for a poor sleep to start the New Year.

 Now I could have started off the next morning off with regrets.
 But there was no point in that.
 What’s done is done.
 I forgive myself the mistakes of the past, and you must too.
-If you had a bad night, or a tough 2014, please, let it go.
+If you had a bad night, a rough week, or even a tough year, please, let it go.
 Let’s move on.

-Take the lessons learned and apply them to better days in 2015.
-If you’re anything like me, then you’re really excited about the fresh start that January offers.
+Take the lessons learned and apply them to better days ahead.
+If you’re anything like me, then you’re really excited about the fresh start that January, or even a Monday morning, offers.
 If you and I commit to doing the best we can, sticking to our plan and keep on moving positively in the direction of our goals, we will succeed.
 We will have another great year.

 A great year starts with the right plan, but all too often our enthusiasm and ambition gets the better of us.
 We end up making a big mistake when setting goals for the year.